CodeYourFuture/syllabus/docs/fundamentals/preparation/index.md

 People in tech work with logic, so how do people improve their logical reasoning?
 Happily, with games!
 Practice your developer thinking by playing our brain games.

-TODO: Should there be some links here or something?

 ### Prep 4: HTML/CSS crash course